PopupMaker/Popup-Maker/readme.txt

 View our [complete changelog](https://github.com/PopupMaker/Popup-Maker/blob/master/CHANGELOG.md) for up-to-date information on what has been going on with the development of Popup Maker.

+= v1.8.13 - 10/??/2019 =
+* Tweak: Added cap check to ensure only authorized users can access support debug text file. @Credit goes to Ilias Dimopoulos from Neurosoft S.A , RedyOps Team.

 = v1.8.12 - 10/01/2019 =
 * Improvement: Changed hook that we initialize Ninja Forms on so that it can be disabled from theme functions.php.
 * Improvement: Don't load CF7 scripts if they are forced off.
 * Improvement: Fixed some old options checks that were always being detected as true resulting in minor performance improvements.
-* Tweak: Added nonce to the system info file download available under Popup Maker -> Tools and simplified the pum_actions system.
+* Tweak: Added nonce to the system info file download available under Popup Maker -> Tools and simplified the pum_actions system. @Credit goes to Ilias Dimopoulos from Neurosoft S.A , RedyOps Team.

 = v1.8.11 - 08/18/2019 =
 * Improvement: Trigger window resize event when popups open to fix issues with some sliders & JS sized content.